dporth/stock-simulator/README.md

 ![](./assets/data_model.png)

 # Stocks
 The stocks supported by this application are found in the stockmarket.stock table.
 Every stock being used by a user in a stock account will have its current market price updated at end of day.
 This end of day price for a stock represents a single share and the data will be found in the stockmarket.stock_price_history table (which also is a type 2 table storing the history of stock prices).
-This application relys on the free tier of a stock market api.
+At any point in time the stock price history table will store the previous days stock price.
+Stock simulator application relys on the free tier of a stock market api.
 As so it cannot update all of the stocks at once rather only 5 per minute.
 So stocks that need to have a price update are added to the stockmarket.stock_price_queue table.
 A program is responsible for polling the queue table and obtaining the lastest end of day price for a stock.

 # Getting Started
 ## Security